 Diana Bacila- Senior Coal Market Analyst at Alpiq is of the opinion that better availability of fundamental and weather data will continue helping the forecasting process by reducing uncertainty and errors.
 She says, “This will increase the accuracy of power price forecasting in the short-term, urging players to strengthen their data management skills in order to be able to process and efficiently use the latest volume of information.
 For long-term price forecasting, the improved renewable forecasting process will help to better assess the “new normal” and therefore the need for residual power generation, potentially reducing the uncertainty for thermal asset owners.
 On the other hand, regulatory risks focused on reducing emissions will remain a significant driver in power price forecasting.”

 Increased digitalization by power utility corporations has contributed to making more and more data available for forecasts and projections.
 Technology has helped refine the pricing forecasting process.

 While experts agree that improvements in technology and increased availability and accuracy of data will improve price forecasting accuracy, some are also of the opinion that the fundamental electricity price forecasting processes are likely to remain the same.

 The energy industry is now at a point in time when it is better equipped technologically to tackle electricity price forecasting than ever before.
-To discover what is new in the world of electricity price forecasting and to be in the know about the latest trends from the experts, join us in Amsterdam for the 8th Electricity Price Forecasting & Market Arrangements 2020 (26-28 February 2020).
+To discover what is new in the world of electricity price forecasting and to be in the know about the impact of COVID-19 on electricity market from experts, join us online for the Impact of COVID-19 on Energy Market & Price 2020 Forum.